Tir na n-Og Award: Recent awards

 The 2012/2013 cycle was completed 30 May 2013 at the Urdd National Eisteddfod with the presentation of the two Welsh-language awards.

 The primary sector award went to Iolo Williams and Bethan Wyn Jones for Cynefin yr Ardd, a book about garden wildlife, published by Gwasg Carreg Gwalch.

 The secondary sector award went to Alun Wyn Bevan for Y Gêmau Olympaidd a Champau’r Cymry, a celebration of the Olympic Games with emphasis on the Welsh connection, published by Gomer Press.

 The English-language award was presented 16 May 2013 at Cardiff Central Library to Cwmbran-born Daniel Morden for Tree of Leaf and Flame, a collection of stories retelling the Mabinogion, illustrated by Brett Breckon and published by Pont Books.
 He won the same award in 2007 for Dark Tales from the Woods.

 Winners

 There was a single Welsh-language award from 1976 to 1986, followed by dual fiction and nonfiction awards from 1987 to 2005, dual Primary and Secondary awards from 2006.
 There has been one English-language award throughout.

 All three awards have been conferred every year from 1994.
 Previously seven English awards and one Welsh award were withheld.

+In 2023 the Readers' Choice Award was introduced, with children and young people who took part in the Tir na n-Og Shadowing Scheme choosing their winners.